rwblickhan/astro-rwblickhan.org/src/content/newsletters/sixth-five-year-plan.md

 The mood?
 Anti-climactic.
 Relieved.
 Bittersweet.

-I spent something like 10,000 hours working at Asana.
+I spent something like 10,000 hours[^calc] working at Asana.
 Sherry recently noted that I spent longer at Asana than I did at UBC (it certainly does not feel like it).
 No matter the ups and downs, employment at Asana was a major part of my life.

 Accepting an offer at another company does not, by itself, constitute a five-year plan, however.
 The next few years will be particularly interesting, because, [as I noted on my 27th birthday](https://rwblickhan.org/newsletters/in-which-i-wax-nostalgic-for-my-lost-youth/#in-which-i-wax-nostalgic-for-my-lost-youth) (almost a year and a half ago!), I am now reaching an age where choices will definitively close off other choices at an accelerating rate.
 I strongly suspect I already know the contents of the *next* five-year plan, after all.

 I am still thinking about what I’d like to do over the next few years.
 Should I take my career more seriously than I have recently — aim for staff engineer, start giving conference talks, obsessively build side projects?
 Is it still worth taking up illustration, as I planned to do at the start of this year?
 Whatever happened to my love of music?

 One thing is sure, though: I will finish my latest manuscript, *Psyche & Mnemosyne*.
 I haven’t talked about this much publicly, since I don’t want to become the kind of person that constantly talks about writing a novel and never actually writes a novel.
-More importantly, I have a habit of saying that “this one is the one,” yet you’ve likely never seen any of the other novels I wrote (for good reason, and bad).
+More importantly, I have a habit of saying that “this one is the one,” yet you’ve likely never seen any of the other novels I wrote (for good reasons and bad).

-But this one... this one is the one 🙂
+But this one... this one is the one 😉

 Oh, also, I got married, but maybe I’ll talk about that another time.
 Or, perhaps, never, because, to [paraphrase John Green](https://youtu.be/mq8I4aTBwcQ?si=W0opc5Y-kA5yZXHG), once something is public, it can never be private again.